How to Become an Accountant

 What Skills Do You Need to Be An Accountant?

-Honing the following skills will not only ensure you’re prepared to be an accountant, but that you can be the most efficient and marketable accountant possible:
+Honing the following skills will not only ensure you’re prepared to become an accountant but that you can be the most efficient and marketable accountant possible:

-• Attention to detail: to ensure financial statement, reports, and tax documents are accurate and comply with company, local, state, and federal regulations
+• Attention to detail: to ensure financial statements, reports, and tax documents are accurate and comply with company, local, state, and federal regulations

-• Analytical thinking: to effectively analyze risk and predict and financial concerns
+• Analytical thinking: to effectively analyze risk and predict financial concerns

 • Communication: to coordinate with other team members on projects and to explain complex reports to clients

-• Software savvy: accountants use various softwares to perform their job
+• Software savvy: accountants use various software to perform their job

 • Mathematically inclined: excellent math skills are required to prepare and analyze financial statements

-• Organization: to keep record of all financial information so that it is easily accessible
+• Organization: to keep a record of all financial information so that it is easily accessible

 If you possess these skills and are willing to continue enhancing them throughout your education and career, you will be set for a prosperous career in accountancy!